fredericaltorres/JSonQueryRunTime/README.md

 ### The Path() function

-The `Path(string-path)` function evaluate the string-path according [JsonPath](https://goessner.net/articles/JsonPath/) and return the value.
+The `Path(string-path)` function evaluate the string-path according to [JsonPath](https://goessner.net/articles/JsonPath/) and return the value.
 The symbol "`$.`" is automatically added at the beginning of the `string-path`.